-A: Youths, aged 15 and younger, are eligible to hunt in the youth waterfowl hunt.
+A: Youths, ages 12-17, are eligible to hunt in the youth waterfowl hunt.
 Youth hunters must be accompanied by an adult 18 years or older.

 Q: How old do you have to be to hunt big game in Nevada?

 A: Anyone age 12 and older who possesses a hunting license is eligible to apply for a big game tag and to hunt big game in Nevada.
-Youths aged 12-15 are eligible to apply for the resident junior youth hunt.
-In addition, anyone 11 years old who will turn 12 prior to opening date of the season they will be applying for, is eligible to apply for a tag.
+Youths aged 12-17 are eligible to apply for the resident junior mule deer hunt.
+In addition, anyone age 11 may apply for the big game tag if they will turn 12 prior to the opening date of the season.

 Q: How old do you have to be to hunt for upland game and waterfowl in Nevada?

 A: There is no minimum age, however, at the age of 12, you are required by law to take a hunter safety course and receive a Nevada hunter safety card.
 This hunter safety card is required to purchase a hunting license.